Share this page

 • Fluid may accumulate because of an imbalance between the pressure within blood vessels—which drives fluid out of blood vessels—and the amount of protein in blood—which keeps fluid in blood vessels.
 The fluid that accumulates in this case is called a transudate.
 Transudates are most often caused by cirrhosis or congestive heart failure.

 • Fluid accumulation may be caused by injury or inflammation of the peritoneum, in which case the fluid is called an exudate.
-This type of fluid may be the result of conditions such as infection, cancer (metastatic cancer, lymphoma, mesothelioma), rheumatioid disease, or systemic lupus erythematosus.
+This type of fluid may be the result of conditions such as infection, cancer (metastatic cancer, lymphoma, mesothelioma), rheumatoid disease, or systemic lupus erythematosus.

-• Differentiation between the types of fluid is important because it helps diagnose the specific disease or condition.
-Doctors use an initial set of tests (cell count, albumin and appearance of the fluid) to distinguish between transudates and exudates.
-Once the fluid is determined to be one or the other, additional tests may be performed to further pinpoint the disease or condition causing peritonitis and/or ascites.
+Differentiation between the types of fluid is important because it helps diagnose the specific disease or condition.
+Doctors use an initial set of tests (cell count, albumin or protein and appearance of the fluid) to distinguish between transudates and exudates.
+Although the total protein content has been used as the major criterion for many years to differentiate transudate and exudate causes of ascites, the concentration of protein in the fluid needs to be compared to the concentration in the blood.
+This can be done by measuring the albumin in the blood and calculating the serum ascites-albumin gradient (SAAG).

 How is the sample collected for testing?